Seattle Public Library: Early 20th century: the first great era of growth

 On the night of January 1, 1901, the Yesler Mansion burned taking most of the library collection with it.
 The library records were salvaged, along with the 2,000 volumes of the children's collection.
 Other than those, though, practically the only books salvaged were the 5,000 that were out on circulation at the time.
 The library operated for a time out of Yesler's barn, which had survived, then moved to a building that had been left behind when the University of Washington had moved from downtown to its present campus.
 By January 6, Andrew Carnegie had promised $200,000 to build a new Seattle library; he later added another $20,000 when this budget proved inadequate.

 The new Carnegie library was built not far from the former university campus, occupying the entire block between 4th and 5th Avenues and between Madison and Spring Streets.
 The land was purchased for $100,000.
 In August 1903, the city selected a design submitted by P. J. Weber of Chicago for a building to be constructed largely of sandstone.
 Ground was broken in spring 1905 and the library was dedicated December 19, 1906.
 Shortly after moving to these new permanent quarters, Smith was succeeded in 1907 by Judson T. Jennings.

 Meanwhile, the library began to grow in other respects.
 A reference department had been established in 1899.
 In 1903 a position was established for a children's librarian.
 In 1904 a plan was established to grow eventually to 12 departments.
 The periodical division was established in 1906, the art division in 1907, and the technology division in 1912.
 Branch libraries had opened in rented quarters in Fremont (1903), Green Lake (1905), and the University District (1908).
 In 1908, Carnegie donated $105,000 to build permanent branches in the University District, Green Lake, and West Seattle (all of which opened in summer 1910).
 The annexation by Seattle of the city of Ballard brought with it another already established Carnegie library, and a further Carnegie donation of $70,000 in 1911 built the Queen Anne branch (opened 1914) and the Columbia Branch (opened December 31, 1915 in Columbia City).
 The land in the Central District donated by Henry Yesler to the Ladies' Library Association was traded to the parks department and the money was city funds were used to buy land and erect a library about 1 mi east of downtown and named after Yesler.
-It would later be renamed as the Douglass-Truth branch.
+It was later renamed as the Douglass–Truth Branch Library.